Daksh-Vermaa/Daksh-Vermaa/README.md

 # 💫 About Me:
 🖥️ Building a shell emulator so good, even Bash is nervous.  <br>🤝 Happy to collaborate — especially if I can just pretend I helped.  <br>🎮 Learning SDL — because pixels won’t draw themselves.  <br>❓ Ask me about nothing.
-Seriously.  <br>🧠 Fun fact: Always remember one thing — remembering two is hard.<br>
+Seriously.  <br>🧠 Fun fact: Spiders are the only web designers that are happy when they get a bug.<br>

 ## 🌐 Socials: